MdoubleA/ElixirChatApp/README.md

 Python version: 3.8.0.

-Pip version (used for package installation): 20.1.1.
+Pip version used for package installation: 20.1.1.

 This code wraps and alters a competitive conversational A.I. implementation created my Hugging Face.<br/>
 Wrappers, additions, and modifications are duly noted in the code.<br/>